AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

      - transfer
      - send
      - call
  - Difference between transfer, send & call is :-
      - transfer:
-        - has a gas limit of 2300 t oprevent reentrancy attacks
+        - has a gas limit of 2300 to prevent reentrancy attacks
         - auto-reverts if the transaction fails
     - send:
         - also has gas limit 2300